dd86k/dfile/readme.md

 # Goal

-Provide a fast cross-platform alternative to file.
+Provide a fast cross-platform alternative to file in a small and easy-to-use package.

 # Additional information
 dfile (~master) will provide extra information for: